GrayJack/coreutils/CONTRIBUTING.md

 ## Git Commit Messages

-- First line should start with the name of the tool that is being modified, followed by `:`.
+- The first line should start with the name of the tool that is being modified, followed by `:`.
 - The second line is empty.
 - Reference issues and pull requests goes on the description after the second